sot/kadi/docs/commands_states.rst

 release to allow getting experience with the new interface.

-For details of the commands v2 archive, including important information about the content and timeliness of commands, please see:
+For details of the commands v2 archive, including important information about network access, the timeliness of commands, configuration and process details, please see:

 .. toctree::
    :maxdepth: 2